Helium6CRES/he6-cres-spec-sims/README.md

 			* All simulated tracks (as pd.DataFrame) are here: `sim.results.tracks`
 		* *Notes:*
 			* The demo ipynb also illustrates (PUT PATH TO IT) how to do this.

+## Instructions for running simulations locally:

+* **Get dependencies**:
+	* *Instructions:*
+		* Navigate into desired parent directory.
+		* Clone the repo, or `git pull` if you already have it.
+A hard reset to the remote may be necessary if you have an old version.
+(NEED THE DEV BRNACH TO BE WORKING.)
+			* `git clone git@github.com:Helium6CRES/he6-cres-spec-sims.git`
+		* `pip3 install -r he6-cres-spec-sims/requirements.txt`
+	* *Notes:*
+		* You will need pip3 for the above to work.

+* **Simulate an experiment**:
+	* *Instructions:*
+		* Navigate into your `he6-cres-spec-sims` parent directory.
+		* Set up:
+			* Before running an experiment one needs a `.json` experiment config and a `.yaml` base config to both be in a directory suited for simulation results.
+For me this is in an external drive.
+			* Here is how I copy those over from the examples shown in the repo (`he6-cres-spec-sims/config_files`).
+You should be able to do the same with minimal adjustment of paths.
+				* `cp /home/drew/He6CRES/he6-cres-spec-sims/config_files/local* /media/drew/T7\ Shield/spec_sims_results/local_experiments`
+			* The `base_config_path` field in the `.json` experiment config needs to be manually changed to point at the `.yaml` base config file.
+Change this path.
+		* Run experiment:
+			* `./he6-cres-spec-sims/run_local_experiment.py -exp "/media/drew/T7 Shield/spec_sims_results/local_experiments/local_exp_config_example.json"`

+	* *Notes:*
+		* Run experiment:
+			* No clean-up is necessary.
+			* The only difference between the config files used locally and on rocks is that there is no `experiment_copies` field in the local `.json` config.
+The base config (`.yaml`) is identical.

 ## Notes as I build out the ability to run these simulations on rocks: